Application Process

 • Valid ECFMG certification for international medical graduates

 Applicants who are judged to be competitive after review of their credentials are invited for interview.
-Interviews are held at UT Health San Antonio where applicants will have a chance to meet residents, fellows, faculty, and other departmental staff and tour the facilities.
-For the 2022-2023 application season, all interviews will take place virtually on the following dates:
+Interviews are held virtually where applicants will have a chance to meet residents, fellows, faculty, and other departmental staff.
+For the 2024-2025 application season, all interviews will take place virtually on the following dates: